 Areas covered in this unit included the historical, political, social, and architectural facets of Italy and the United States.

-The primary sources used in the classroom will be sources found on the Internet, sources from two books Housing in Italy by author Thomas Angotti and American Architecture, prints and handouts from the teacher on Italianate style coupled with the included PowerPoint presentation.
-Daily, the teacher will read from the book, “Housing in Italy” by Thomas Angotti until the book is finished.
+The primary sources used in the classroom will be sources found on the Internet, sources from two books: Housing in Italy by author Thomas Angotti and American Architecture, prints and handouts from the teacher on Italianate style coupled with the included PowerPoint presentation.
+Daily, the teacher will read from the book Housing in Italy by Thomas Angotti until the book is finished.
 Reference:

 Standard 7 LISTENING AND SPEAKING: Skills, Strategies, and Applications